 AIR is one of the largest behavioral and social science research organizations in the world.
-Our overriding goal is to use the best science available to bring the most effective ideas and approaches to enhancing everyday life.
-For us, making the world a better place is not wishful thinking.
-It is the goal that drives us.
+The institutes' overriding goal is to use the best science available to bring the most effective ideas and approaches to enhancing everyday life.

-Founded in 1946 as a not-for-profit organization, we conduct our work with strict independence, objectivity, and non-partisanship.
+Founded in 1946 as a not-for-profit organization, The instititues conduct their work with strict independence, objectivity, and non-partisanship.

-The intellectual diversity of our 1,500 employees enables us to bring together experts from many fields in the search for innovative answers to any challenge.
+The intellectual diversity of its 1,500 employees enables the organization to bring together experts from many fields in the search for innovative answers to any challenge.

-We enhance the capacity of developing countries to improve their citizens’ quality of life through education and social development.
-In collaboration with local partners, we help ensure equitable access to all levels of education for children around the world.
-We improve the quality and relevance of education in developing countries.
-Our work empowers individuals, communities, and institutions as agents of social and behavioral change.
+The organization enhances the capacity of developing countries to improve their citizens’ quality of life through education and social development.
+In collaboration with local partners, the organization helps ensure equitable access to all levels of education for children around the world.
+The organization improves the quality and relevance of education in developing countries.
+The organization's work empowers individuals, communities, and institutions as agents of social and behavioral change.